jaysonhelseth/circuitpython/README.md

-# circuitpython
+# My Circuit Python Code

-My circuit python embedded code
+I will have pieces of my circuit python code here for reference.